 Professional Fitting of Rotor Cranks and Q Rings

-Rotor Bike Components produce an array of products to aid every level of cyclist get the most out of every pedal stroke.
-Whether it is for road bike, mountain bike or all the way to triathlon and pro level riders, Rotor Q-Rings, Cranks and Bottom Brackets assist the rider to achieve their performance peak.
+Rotor Bike Components produce an array of products to aid every level of cyclist to get the most out of every pedal stroke.
+Whether it is for road bike, mountain bike or all the way to triathlon and pro-level riders, Rotor Q-Rings, Cranks and Bottom Brackets assist the rider to achieve their performance peak.

 The first cranks to have been designed with the input of a pro cycling team.
 This innovative product was developed collaboratively with Cervélo’s engineers, TestTeam riders and the TestTeam’s mechanic staff.

 The result is the 3D Crank – extremely stiff, to meet the high demands of Thor Hushovd and the TestTeam’s sprinters, yet lightweight enough to satisfy the needs of Carlos Sastre and the climbers on the team.

 Utilizing a special manufacturing process, named the ‘Trinity Drilling System’, an extruded aluminium bar is intricately CNC machined with three drilled holes through the length of the crank.
 The result is a unique triple hollow crank arm that enables ROTOR’s engineers to remove the excess aluminium in the core while still maintaining the structural strength of the crank.
 With this new system, ROTOR has significantly improved the Hollowminum technology they developed for their Agilis Evo cranks.